Make an impact on learners with challenges

-UF’s College of Education was ranked #1 for online graduate programs for two years in a row, and #5 in “top schools for graduate programs in special education.”
+UF’s College of Education is ranked #1 for online graduate programs for three out of the last four years and #7 in “top schools for graduate programs in special education.”
 We promote the successful inclusion of individuals with disabilities and their families in society through excellence in the education of teachers and leaders, learning new skills, and the application of existing knowledge.

 Students in our programs are uniquely positioned to learn from leaders in the field while simultaneously applying that learning in individually relevant professional settings.
 See What We Offer for more information.

 Offerings include a range of online and face-to-face graduate degrees, a minor, and two graduate certificate programs that boast practical application of knowledge in real world settings, and a variety of research opportunities.